veebch/sploosh/README.md

 **Warning: Don't pump water using something that dislikes being power-cycled a lot.
 This is GPL code, ie NO WARRANTY**

-# Installing sploosh onto a Pico
+# Installing onto a Pico

 First flash the board with the latest version of micropython.